eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Suspension or withdrawal implies that the PID Provider or Attestation Provider access certificates are revoked.
 As a result, the PID Provider or Attestation Provider will no longer be able to issue PIDs or attestations to Wallet Units.

-For PID Providers, QEAA Providers and PuB-EAA Providers, suspension or withdrawal also implies that their trust anchors are taken off the Trusted List.
+For a PID Provider, QEAA Provider or PuB-EAA Provider, suspension or withdrawal also implies that its status in the respective Trusted List will be changed to Invalid.
 As a result, Relying Parties will no longer trust PIDs or attestations issued by the suspended or withdrawn Provider.
 The applicable Rulebook (see \[Topic 12\]) may define additional mechanisms ensuring that Relying Parties will no longer trust the trust anchors of EAA Providers that have been suspended or withdrawn.

 ### 6.4 Trust throughout a Relying Party lifecycle